A lot or a little?

-Parents need to know that this formulaic but uplifting family sports drama -- which is based on the true story of football player Michael Oher -- centers on messages about inclusion, the benefits of hard work, and the importance of family.
+Parents need to know that The Blind Side is a formulaic but uplifting family sports drama based on the true story of football player Michael Oher.
+It centers on messages about inclusion, the benefits of hard work, and the importance of family.
 That said, it sometimes feels as if it glosses over many of the challenges that Oher and his "rescuer" (socialite Leigh Anne Tuohy, played by Sandra Bullock) must have faced.
 And while it alludes to the prejudice that exists in certain situations, aside from a scene or two, it skirts the topic instead of truly tackling it, and some scenes depict characters who are blatantly racist.
 Still, Oher’s life story in inarguably encouraging.
 While language and sexual content are quite mild, you can expect a couple of brief violent scenes, references to drug use, and social drinking.

 What's the story?

 Before he became an All-American college football star and an offensive tackle for the Baltimore Ravens, Michael Oher (Quinton Aaron) was a brawny-but-tender teen attending a Christian school in Memphis with no roof over his head or family to support him.
 In THE BLIND SIDE, he's soon befriended by S.J. and Collins Tuohy (Jae Head and Lily Collins), children of wealthy fast-food franchise owner Sean Tuohy (Tim McGraw) and his decorator wife Leigh Anne (Sandra Bullock).
 Leigh Anne makes it her mission to remake Michael's life, inviting him into the Tuohys' home and, later, into the family itself.
 A real future for Michael appears on the horizon in the form of football, a sport for which his build and protective instincts seem perfectly suited.
 But first he needs to get his grades up -- and his head in the game.